multiscale/muscle3/docs/source/checkpointing.rst

 components must be lost when restarting.
 When we fulfill this criterium, a simulation can resume from a checkpoint as if it was never interrupted.

-During a simulation run, each component creates snapshots independent from all other components.
+During a simulation run, each component creates snapshots independently from all other components.
 For :ref:`simulation time checkpoints`, the MUSCLE3 checkpointing algorithm is guaranteed to give consistent :term:`workflow snapshots <workflow snapshot>` when all components adhere to the :ref:`Multiscale Modeling and Simulation Framework (MMSF) <citation needed>`.

 :ref:`Wallclock time checkpoints` in the currrent implementation are less
 reliable: components may take snapshots while messages are still in transit.
-When that happens, it would lead to an inconsistent state and no workflow snapshots would be written by ``muscle_manager``.
+When that happens an inconsistent state is produced and no workflow snapshots are written by ``muscle_manager``.

 MUSCLE3 does not support combining inconsistent snapshots, so it is not possible to freely mix snapshots produced during a simulation.
 When resuming, MUSCLE3